Sandesh2007/flipper/src/README.md

-# NekoPress Source Code Organization
+# Flipper Source Code Organization

-This document outlines the organized file structure for the NekoPress application.
+This document outlines the organized file structure for the Flipper application.

 ## Directory Structure